Program-Specific Professor / PI

 What I like about my science

-Cancer research encompasses basic science studies to translational approaches.
+Cancer research spans from basic science studies to translational approaches.
 We try to understand mechanism of tumor formation.
-We also test new therapies by inhibiting tumor growth by making use of nanoparticles.
-We have developed novel types of nanoparticles that release anticancer drugs in response to external cues such as light and magnetic field (figure below).
+We also test new therapies inhibiting tumor growth by making use of nanoparticles.
+We have developed novel types of nanoparticles that release anticancer drugs in response to external cues such as light and magnetic field.
 Exciting new therapies are being developed recently that will likely change the way cancer treatment is carried out.